 - Soya products such as soya cheese and soya milk

 Although the foods mentioned above are loaded with proteins, these are equally sourced with carbohydrates.
 Therefore, it is important to check the glycemic index and choose foods that are high in fibre.

 It is essential for the body to get its doses of vitamins for better function and a healthy nervous system.
-However, there are specific vitamins that are prominent to found in animal-based foods, especially Vitamin B12.
-To compensate for this, vegans must either eat foods that fortify B12 or take supplements for the same.
-Foods that are fortified with B12 include:
+Foods that are fortified with Vitamin B12 include:

 - Some plants and yoghurts